Monster Hunt: Box office

 In South Korea, the film had a "modest" opening at No. 9 with $130,000.
 In the United States and Canada, it opened with $21,074 from 45 theaters on an average of $468 per theater.
 It went on to earn a paltry $32,766 after playing in theaters for only a week.

-The film has been viewed by over 65 million people worldwide.
+The film has been viewed by over 65 million people in China.

-Controversy over box office performance
+Controversy

 In September 2015, following suspicions raised on the internet by netizens, an article by the Chinese state broadcaster China Central Television (CCTV) speculated that it achieved the feat of becoming the highest-grossing film in China by artificially boosting its ticket sales.
 This was followed by an article by the state media accusing the film of inflating its ticket sales.
 According to the Financial Times, beginning in late August, netizens reported cases of theater scheduling screenings of the film in the middle of the night and multiple showings of the film on the same theater screen scheduled less than 30 minutes apart.
 Furthermore, in September, CCTV also reported that the company might have exploited the "public welfare screening" – a common practice for Chinese theaters and production companies to offer free tickets to young children, seniors, key workers, police, teachers and the disabled and in the same month it was found that public welfare screenings of the film at three different theaters were completely empty.
 According to the SARFT, Monster Hunt grossed RMB2.43 billion during its summer theatrical run.
 Edko, the film's distributor stated that those figures incorporated RMB40.42 million worth of tickets handed out during the final 15 days of release for the film – an average of RMB2.7 million a day which according to calculations by National Business Daily accounts for virtually all of the film's box office earnings in that period.
 The company also issued a statement on Chinese social media site Weibo, saying it had "instituted serious criticism" to those responsible for the suspect screenings.